steveneross94/hogwarts/README.md

 ## What we have so far:

-* a file containing all our hog data imported into App.js
+* a json file containing all our hog data. send your fetch request to `http://localhost:3001/hogs`
 * a folder of hog images
 * a functional nav component rendered in our App.js